hyperledger-archives/fabric/examples/chaincode/go/asset_management/app/README.md

 1. security.enabled = true
 2. security.privacy = true

 Moreover, the 'core.yaml' file used to configure the app must point to the fabric network setup above.
-This can be done by replacing the string '0.0.0.0' with the string 'vp0'.
+This can be done by replacing:
+1. '0.0.0.0' with 'vp0';
+2. 'localhost' with membersrvc.

 ### Run the app